estasz/USDJPY-Quant-Trader/README.md

    <a href="mailto:erik.staszewski@gmail.com"><b>Email Me</b></a> | <a href="https://www.linkedin.com/in/estaszewski/"><b>My LinkedIn</b></a></b></a>
 </div>

 This project is still WIP.
+The algorithmic trading component is not yet posted, please be patient!
 Results will evolve as improvements are made.
 Feedback is welcome.

 ## Introduction